 "Think of authentication kind of like your driver's license or passport.
 It's the thing that lets mailbox providers and recipients know that the mail is actually coming from the real you.
 As opposed to somebody pretending to be you to fool your users into giving away information or do something nefarious like downloading malware."

-Email authentication involves three protocols and Lauren advises to ask your ESP about them because there are nuances to the way these should be set up for your different records.
+Email authentication involves three protocols (DMARC, DKIM, and SPF) and Lauren advises to ask your ESP about them because there are nuances to the way these should be set up for your different records.

 The mechanics for authentication would involve several steps:

 - Going to your domain hosting service

 - Making sure that is confirmed in your email client